Source: European Medicines Agency (EU) Revision Year: 2024 Publisher: Ablynx NV, Technologiepark 21, 9052 Zwijnaarde, Belgium

 Cablivi has no or negligible influence on the ability to drive and use machines.

-The most frequent adverse reactions in clinical trials were epistaxis, headache and gingival bleeding.
+The most frequent adverse reactions in the TITAN and HERCULES clinical studies were epistaxis, headache and gingival bleeding.
 The most common serious adverse reaction was epistaxis.

 In clinical studies, bleeding events occurred in different body systems, independent of treatment duration.
-Although in some cases these events were serious and required medical attention, most were self-limited and all resolved.
-In case of active clinically significant bleeding, consider actions outlined in sections 4.4 and 4.9.
+In the postmarketing setting, cases of major bleeding, including life-threatening and fatal bleeding have been reported in patients receiving caplacizumab, mainly in those using concomitant anti-platelet agents or anticoagulants.
+In case of clinically significant bleeding, consider actions outlined in sections 4.4 and 4.9.

 Reporting suspected adverse reactions after authorisation of the medicinal product is important.
 It allows continued monitoring of the benefit/risk balance of the medicinal product.
 Healthcare professionals are asked to report any suspected adverse reactions via the national reporting system listed in Appendix V.